 Dr Heather Blasdale Clarke is a dance teacher and cultural historian who has been actively involved in early Australian colonial dance for over three decades.
-Research includes dances associated with the discovery of New Holland, from William Dampier to James Cook, and the elite dance culture of the early colony.
+Research includes dances associated with the discovery of New Holland, including William Dampier, James Cook, and Flinders; and the elite dance culture of the early colony.

 In 2018 she completed a professional doctorate to research the intriguing topic of convict dance.
-Other areas of study include the sailor’s hornpipe, dancing on board ships during the age of discovery, and Anglo/Celtic traditions of step dancing in Australia.
+Other areas of study include the dancing on board ships for 17th & 18th century explorers, colonial convicts, and immigrants; and Anglo/Celtic traditions of step dancing in Australia.

 By combining a comprehensive understanding of the many dance traditions relevant to early Australian history, she is able to bring a deep insight to this fascinating study.
 She has been awarded six research scholarships at national and international levels, frequently presents workshops, and regularly publishes articles on her website www.colonialdance.com.au